ibm-cloud-docs/Cloudant/documents/design_documents.md

 Options
 :  Contains options for this design document.

       Partitioned (optional, boolean)
-:  Whether this design document describes partitioned or global indexes.
+      :  Determines whether this design document describes partitioned or global indexes.
 For more information, see [The `options.partitioned` field](#the-options-partitioned-field).

 Views (optional)
 :  An object that describes MapReduce views.

         `Viewname`
-   :  (one for each view) - View Definition.
+       :  (One for each view) - View Definition.

             Map
               :  Map Function for the view.

     Reduce (optional)
     :  Reduce Function for the view.

       Indexes (optional)
       : An object that describes search indexes.

           Index name
-:  (one for each index) - Index definition.
+          :  (One for each index) - Index definition.

           Analyzer
           :  Object that describes the analyzer to be used or an object with the following fields:

    Name
    :  Name of the analyzer.
 Valid values are `standard`, `email`, `keyword`, `simple`, `whitespace`, `classic`, and `perfield`.